 The Very Basic Concern

-Of course, they love these celebrations.
+Christmas is kind of a big deal in my household, and we make a point to fill some stockings with treats and toys for our dogs and cats.
+We do a similar celebration for each of their birthdays, and of course, they love the gifts.
 That might just be because they get a bunch of extra snacks, but I like to think they actually understand that we’re celebrating them.
 I can’t help but wonder, though.

 Basically: Do pets understand holiday celebrations, or do they just get excited because food is involved?

 Linda Michaels, dog psychologist, certified veterinary assistant and author of Do No Harm Dog Training and Behavior Manual: Although your dog may love birthday celebrations (and holiday festivities) in their honor, apart from their love of great food, their glee is also a matter of what we call emotional contagion in the field of animal behavior — that is, dogs often mirror the pet parent’s excitedly happy emotional state-of-mind.